selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 A few notes on using schemas

-* You must include all sub-document objects

-* If you use inheritence then you must include all sub-classes but you only need specify the references (parent, children) unique to the sub-class.
+* If you extend templates then you only need to include extended templates that have relationships not in the base templates and then only need to specify the references unique to the extended template (e.g. parent, children) unique to the sub-class.

 * Persistor will attempt to throw a helpful error when you are missing schema entries but generally this is the first place to look if you have problems persisting or retrieving data.

-* Include non-persistent templates (like controller) if they have references to persistent templates that you want have filled automatically

 ### Saving

-To save an object to the database use the persistSave method that is injected into every object:
+To save an object to the database use the save()  method that is injected into every object:

-    Ticket.persistSave().then(function () { // ticket has been saved at this point });
+    ticket.save({options}).then(function () { post-save code })
+The save options are:
+* **transaction** for databases that provide transactions, a transaction that was started by the objectTemplate.begin() call.
+Note that if you don't specify a transaction and a default transaction was started the default transaction is used:
+* **cascadeDocument** for databases that are not document-centric (e.g other than mongoDB), indicates that the document structure in the schema is to be used to ensure that all objects in the document are saved
+* **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
+Usually you create a child logger and pass in context information you want logged.

+Although a promise is returned the code may be executed **before** the data is actually saved if the save is in the context of a transaction.
+With transactions all database updates occure when you execute objectTemplate.end().
+So if a transaction is specified or a default transaction exists, the save will actually defere the save until objectTemplate.end()

 When you save an object, Persistor will ensure that all foreign keys are inserted to maintain the same relationships in the database that you haved defined in memory.
 Specifically this means:

 * Where you reference another individual template (e.g. project: {type: Project}) and include the foreign key relationship in the schema (e.g. parents: {project: {id: 'project_id'}) the id of the referenced object will be updated in the object your are saving.